arthurfporto/bd/README.md

 - <a href="aulas/03-ModeloLogicoRelacional/03-ModeloLogicoRelacional.pdf"> 03 - Modelo Lógico Relacional</a>
 - <a href="aulas/04-Mapeamento/04-Mapeamento.pdf"> 04 - Mapeamento </a>
 - <a href="aulas/05-SQL/05-SQL.pdf"> 05 - SQL </a>
+- <a href="aulas/06-AlgebraRelacional/06-AlgebraRelacional.pdf"> 06 - Álgebra Relacional </a>

 ## Atividades